ppiyushhhhh/gchess-devops-capstone/README.md

 - Session management: The server handles user sessions to maintain login states and manage active connections

 **Game Management**
 - Matchmaking: Players can enter matching queue and wait for another player to create a match.
-If a player leave the match, he/she can come back later by rejoin the match.
+If players leave the match, they can come back later by rejoin the match.
 - Game state: The server maintains the state of ongoing games, tracking each move and updating the board accordingly.
 - Data persistence: After a game ended, its information is saved to database, ensuring that game states are preserved and can be retrieved later for user's analysis purposes.